adriablancafort/rag-iris-dnd/README.md

 To use the Retrieval-Augmented Generation Assistant API, make HTTP POST requests to the appropriate endpoints with the required parameters.

 ### Notes

 - Ensure that the URLs provided are accessible and contain valid content.
 - The API may return errors for invalid or inaccessible URLs.

+# How it works

+Retrieval Augmented Generation Assistant consists of two decoupled parts: a frontend interface and backend API, as you can see in the structure of this repository.

+## Frontend

+The frontend is a simple chat interface built using Svelte.js and Vite.js.
+It manages the logic of calling the correct API endpoints and a basic state management to show the user a loading spinner icon between a question is submitted and the message with the API response is rendered in the chat interface.
+It also includes a button to toggle between dark mode and white mode.

+## Backend

+The backend is built using the Python Framework FastAPI to expose the API endpoints specified before.
+It also requires an instance of the Iris Vector Database by InterSystems.

+- To scrape the webpages or PDFs, we are using Beautiful Soup.
+- To split the text into chunks we use RecursiveCharacterTextSplitter by Langchain.
+- To generate the embeddings we use the OpenAI text embedings model.
+- To store the embedings and perform similarity_search_with_relevance_scores, we use the Iris Vector Database by InterSystems.
+- To interact with the user, we use OpenAI gpt-3.5 turbo Large Language Model.
+- To Deploy the backend to a VPS we used Docker.